HubSpot: Template creation

-To create a template for HubSpot, you'll build a Qwilr Page and then add some "tokens" to pull in details from your HubSpot records.
+To create a template for HubSpot, you'll build a Qwilr Page, convert it, and then add some "tokens" to pull in details from your HubSpot records.

 In this article: